rborgesds/AuthBiometricSimulator/README.md

 # AuthBiometricSimulator
-Authentication and authorization biometric simulator
+*Authentication and authorization biometric simulator*

+This is a part of semester work on Universidade Paulista - UNIP